nwaniek/tinysql/README.rst

         spike_times: np.ndarray
         comment: str

-    # The following will open an existing database, or create on if it does not
+    # The following will open an existing database, or create one if it does not
     # exist yet.
 If a second argument is given to setup_db, then tinysql will
     # assume storage of BLOBs and ndarrays should happen outside the database,
     # i.e. on disk or wherever the path points to.
     with setup_db('database.db', '/path/to/external/storage') as context: